SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 2.13.2 =

-(2019/10/18) Added a filter to disable the new 'woocommerce_structured_data_review' filter in WooCommerce v3.7.1.
+(2019/10/18) Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1.

 = 2.13.1 =